slcorp/RTView-ClearBlade/README.md

 	This display is configured to connect to your local RTView data server and collect data.
 This process then populates the display with live data that is being collected by the node script from ClearBlade.

+## External Connection
+You do not have to setup a local RTView data server to see the RTView-ClearBlade displays populated.
+We have set up an instance in the Amazon cloud, dedicated to providing data for everyone.
+An instance of the RTView data server  and node subscriber program are already running on it.
+It is called iot-demo-server.
+The steps, below, will walk you through connecting the RTView-ClearBlade displays to iot-demo-server.
+You will need to get a free acccount on RTViewCloud, the steps for which, are described in the "Subscription, configuration and execution of the RTViewCloud Services" section, above.

-#### Connecting the displays to RTView's IoT data server on Amazon Cloud
+### Connecting the displays to RTView's IoT data server on Amazon Cloud

 * On the top menu, click on Data.